ankitnitt15/is-it-true-app/README.md

 1. In Chrome/Edge, go to `chrome://extensions`, enable "Developer mode",
    click "Load unpacked", and select `extension/`.
-2. Copy the extension's id from that page (looks like `chrome-extension://abcdefghijklmnop...`) and add it to the backend's `CORS_ORIGINS` (comma-separated alongside the frontend's origin), then restart the backend.
-3. `extension/results.js`'s `API_BASE_URL` defaults to
+2. `extension/results.js`'s `API_BASE_URL` defaults to
    `http://localhost:8000` — edit it if your backend runs elsewhere.
-4. Select text on any page (or right-click an image) → "Check this text/image with IsItTrue" → a results tab opens and shows the verdicts.
+3. Select text on any page (or right-click an image) → "Check this text/image with IsItTrue" → a results tab opens and shows the verdicts.

-Unpacked extension ids can change across reloads unless the manifest pins a `key` — for local testing just re-copy the id into `CORS_ORIGINS` if it changes.
+No CORS setup needed for the extension itself: the backend's CORS config (`main.py`) accepts any `chrome-extension://` origin via `allow_origin_regex`, since every unpacked install gets its own randomly generated id (there's no fixed list to maintain without Chrome Web Store publishing, which assigns one shared id).
+Rate limits/cost caps still apply regardless of origin.
 Right-clicking an image fetches its bytes from the page it's on;
 some sites' own CORS policy may block that fetch (a known limitation, not something this app controls) — `results.js` shows a clear message and suggests using the web app's attach-image option instead when that happens.